 The Sandy Springs Police Department’s Patrol Division are the first responders to calls for service within the City.
 The City of Sandy Springs is divided into nine patrol beats.
 These beats are patrolled by our officers who become familiar with their areas and the communities they protect.
 Officers respond to a myriad of calls including vehicle crashes, crimes in progress, traffic complaints, just to name a few.
 The Patrol Division provides 24-hour coverage patrolling your neighborhoods, business districts, and the interstates.
 The men and women assigned to the Patrol Division are the backbone of the organization and are always happy to assist our citizens and those visiting the City of Sandy Springs.

-The Patrol Division is commanded by Captain Spears.
-The Captain is supported by four Lieutenants, each of which commands a patrol shift with their two Sergeants and officers.
+The Patrol Division is commanded by Captain Finley, and he is supported by four Lieutenants, each of which commands a patrol shift with their two Sergeants and officers.

 Lieutenant S. Levy is currently assigned to Uniform Patrol as the Day A shift supervisor.
 Lieutenant Levy, a native New Yorker, began his law enforcement career in 1990 with the Cobb County Police Department and is an original Sandy Springs Police Department member.
 During his over 30 year career, his assignments have included Uniform Patrol, Training, Criminal Investigations, Traffic Enforcement, Motorcycle Operations, Street Crimes and Sandy Springs SWAT.
 He is a proud member of Leadership Sandy Springs Class of 2023 and a graduate of the University of Tennessee at Chattanooga Southeastern Leadership Academy (Class XI).